sgaywalaUCSD/cse15l-lab-reports/Lab_Report_5.md

 In the first example, I am searching the working directory (my CSE12 folder) for all files modified more than 60 days ago, since I used +60 as my option for the number of days.
 In the second example, I am searching the working directory for all files modified exactly 2 days ago, which there are none.
 This means I hadn't modified any files in that directory exactly 2 days ago.
 Ultimately, this command is useful if you know the general time period of the last time you or a program modified the file you are searching for.

 ## Make Find Show All Files Modified at a Certain Minute
-This example is somewhat similar to the last example, but instead of searching for files that have been last modified on a certain Day, find also offers a feature to search for files edited a certain number of minutes ago, usiing `find -mmin n`, where n is the number of minutes ago.
+This example is somewhat similar to the last example, but instead of searching for files that have been last modified on a certain Day, you can also search for files edited a certain number of minutes ago, using `find -mmin n`, where n is the number of minutes ago.
 If you use +n, find searches for files edited more than n minutes ago in the working directory, but if you  choose -n, find searches for files edited less than n minutes ago in the working directory.

 Here is an example:
 ```